-We’ve all been there: The season just changed and your lips are already screaming for help.
+We’ve all been there: the season just changed and your lips are already screaming for help.
 Yes, chapped lips are the worst!
 The good news is that there are some pretty easy-to-follow tips that can help you not only preventing them but also curing chapped, dry lips in record time.

 Just like the skin of your face, the skin of your lips can also benefit from an essence.
 You can get rid of chapped lips faster if you add a lip essence (like Too Cool For School‘s Maybe Baby Lip) to your routine—or even by applying your regular one (the same you put on your face) onto your lips.

 Again, it feels like extending the TLC you put on your face to your lips.
 A good lip mask can be what’s separating you from soft lips and even from being able to put on a matte lipstick every day, no matter the season.
-You can try one like Skinfood’s Pomegranate Collagen Lip Mask to add moisture.
-This one is enriched with natural ingredients (like berry extracts and murumuru seed butter) and hyaluronic acid to moisturize and form a film that helps to lock in the hydration your lips need to recover and be protected.
+You can try one like the Unpa Bubi Bubi Lip Mask to add moisture.
+This one is enriched with jojoba oil and a black food complex to minimize fine lines and hydrate!
 You can actually use the lip mask every day, especially if you’re dealing with chapped, flaky lips.

 Speaking about flaky lips, we recommend you to exfoliate your lips about two to three times a week to help this sensitive skin to recover.
 Again, you can use the exfoliating side of Too Cool For School‘s Maybe Baby Lip, a brown-sugar exfoliating formula like Fresh’s Sugar Lip Polish, or even a soft damp toothbrush to gently remove flakes.

 We know how hard it is to resist to the delicious scent and flavor of our favorite lip balms.
 But that is exactly the problem with them—just think how hard it will be to resist the urge to lick your lips.
 When lips are moist on the surface from your saliva, they attract moisture from deep within the skin—which eventually evaporates into the dry air.
 Add to this the fact that the acids in your saliva can break down the skin, ouch!

 The formulation of some lip balms and treatments can actually cause your lips to feel drier, no matter how many times you reapply the product.
 For example, formulas that contain phenol, camphor, menthol, and salicylic acid can immediately soothe or exfoliate dead cells from the surface of your lips but, in the long term, they may be irritating to the lips.
 Instead, opt for hydrating ingredients like petrolatum, which is a soft wax.

 If you’ve experienced a level of chap that no amount of brown sugar, toothbrushes, balm, or water can rescue, the answer may be found in SPF (because yes, sun can still be the one to blame even during fall or winter).
 Your lips have the thinnest skin plus, they can’t hold moisture.
 Now combine with this the cold winds, dry air, and exposure to UV rays and you get the perfect environment for inflammation—which, by the way, makes cracking and chapping lips even worse.

 If your lips are not only dry but swollen, chances are you have a lip inflammation.
 In this case, the best solution is to look for products that have cortisone (to sooth the irritation and swelling) combined with hydrating ingredients such as petroleum or beeswax—that will help treat chapping.